codefordurham/BikeSafety/README.md

 [*Main Controllers*](https://github.com/BikeSafety/BikeSafety/tree/master/html/includes/angular)

 * [app.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/app.js) loads the data and starts the leaflet map
-* [MainMap.js]() is the angular controller that controls the map, makes its full-screen map and configures map legend
+* [MainMap.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/MainMap.js) is the angular controller that controls the map, makes its full-screen map and configures map legend
 * [Crashes.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/Crashes.js) is responsible for drawing the dot in reference to crashes on the map
 * [Paths.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/Paths.js) is responsible for drawing the bicycle paths on the map
 * [UserSubmittedCrashes.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/UserSubmittedCrashes.js) draws the user submitted square dots on the map
-* [AddAccident.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/AddAccident.js) is the control form for user’s self-reporting accidents.
+* [AddAccident.js](https://github.com/BikeSafety/BikeSafety/blob/master/html/includes/angular/AddAccident.js) is the control form for user’s self-reporting accidents

 **Server**

+The server is an [express server] (expressjs.com).
+It serves static content (i.e. the static angular files) and (converts the Jade templates into HTML??).

 **Database**: The database is hosted on [Firebase](http://firebase.com).
 Our Database [is this link](https://bikesafety.firebaseio.com/).